Comcast, Charter choose executive to lead spinoff company

-(Reuters) - Comcast Corp (CMCSA.O) and Charter Communications Inc (CHTR.O) said on Thursday that cable veteran Michael Willner will run the cable company that will be spun off as part of a three-way deal that hinges on regulators approving Comcast’s $45 billion takeover of Time Warner Cable Inc TWC.N.
+May 15 (Reuters) - Comcast Corp and Charter Communications Inc said on Thursday that cable veteran Michael Willner will run the cable company that will be spun off as part of a three-way deal that hinges on regulators approving Comcast’s $45 billion takeover of Time Warner Cable Inc.

 The yet-to-be-named company that was announced on April 28 will serve 2.5 million customers in states including Indiana, Michigan and Wisconsin.
 The company, which will have an equity value of $5.8 billion, will be two-thirds owned by Comcast shareholders and one-third owned by Charter.